-Dr. Zahida Khan is an Assistant Professor of Pediatrics and Pathology at the Children’s Hospital of Pittsburgh of UPMC, Division of Pediatric Gastroenterology, Hepatology, and Nutrition, University of Pittsburgh School of Medicine, Division of Experimental Pathology.
+Dr. Zahida Khan is an Assistant Professor of Pediatrics and Pathology at the Children’s Hospital of Pittsburgh of UPMC, Division of Pediatric Gastroenterology, Hepatology, and Nutrition; and University of Pittsburgh School of Medicine.

 Dr. Khan’s list of current research activities includes: